edgexfoundry/edgex-docs/docs_src/microservices/application/services/AppServiceConfigurable/ApiReference.md

 ## API Reference

 Application Service Configurable does not add any additional REST APIs.
-It does inherit the [common APIs](../../../../../api/Ch-APIIntroduction/) and the [Trigger API](../../../Triggers/#http-trigger) from the SDK.
+It does inherit the [Common App Service APIs](../../ApiReference.md) from the SDK.